stiltet/StarSpotifyAlarmClock/README.md

 I also recomend you to create a Windows scheduled task that runs the software at your desired wakeup time and with the arguments needed.

 [![Download Star Spotify Alarm Clock](https://img.shields.io/sourceforge/dt/starspotifyalarmclock.svg)](https://sourceforge.net/projects/starspotifyalarmclock/files/latest/download)

+### Release Notes

+#### v.
+1.2.0.2

+* Fixed some stability and reliability issues.
+* Updated dependencies.

+#### v.
+1.1.0.0

+* Updated failure handling to check if Spotify is installed and that a user is logged in.
+* Improved exception handling.
+* Switched to minutes to fade in system volume instead of seconds to sleep beteen increese of volume by 2.

+#### v.
+1.0.0.0

+First public release of the application.